 Purchases using New York State funds are governed by the appropriate sections of the State of New York finance law, the Office of the State Comptroller rules and regulations, State University of New York policies and procedures, and other applicable requirements.
 The basic procurement objective is to secure the most appropriate materials, supplies, equipment and services from the most reasonable and responsible source, consistent with quality requirements and delivery needs as will best promote the interests of the State University of New York and SUNY Delhi.

-Currently departments are not permitted to obligate funds without the prior knowledge and approval of the Purchasing Department.
-This is accomplished by submitting a purchase requisition form (pdf) to the Purchasing Department showing the intended purchase or service required.
-The Purchasing Department should be allowed sufficient time (up to 5 working days) to process the request and finalize the purchase.
+Currently, offices are not permitted to obligate funds without the prior knowledge and approval of the Purchasing Office.
+This is accomplished by submitting an electronic requisition through FMS (Finance Management System) to the Purchasing Office showing the intended purchase or service required.
+The Purchasing Office should be allowed sufficient time (up to five working days) to process the request and finalize the purchase.
 Purchases that do not follow this process may be rejected.
 Purchases without this requisition and a valid purchase order may be at the purchaser's own expense.

 Purchases cannot be finalized, services cannot be authorized, and contract work cannot begin until all necessary approvals are granted.
 Authorizing a purchase, services, or contract work before all approvals are received is beyond the scope of a state employee's authority, and the employee may be held personally liable.